pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

 ## Joining, by = "player_num"
 ```
 #### Test results
 The list, `tournamenttest_list`, is returned.
 Here is the top of each list.
 Note there are 14 rounds.
+The output is lengthy, so you may [jump forward to the comparison](#compare-results).

 ```r
 # Top of each data frame